SherryLabs/sherry-contracts/README.md

-# SL1 Smart Contracts - Avalanche Summit Hackathon
+# SL1 Smart Contracts

+## SL1MessageSender.sol

+## SL1.sol

+Under dev: Contract to call functions in Avalanche.
+This contract is deployed in Avalanche in order to interact with contracts deployed in Avalanche.
+ICM is not needed.

 ## SL1Sender.sol